-- A. The Oregon State Department of Environmental Quality (DEQ) currently issues NPDES 1200-C permits for projects that cover areas of one acre or greater.
+- A. The Oregon State Department of Environmental Quality (DEQ) currently issues NPDES 1200-C permits for projects that cover areas of five-one acree or greater.
 No permit will be issued for projects of this size (or any other size as modified by DEQ) without a copy of said DEQ permit being on file with Oregon City.
-DEQ is responsible for policing its own permits, however, if city personnel observe conditions that are believed to be in violation of any such permit, and cannot get corrections made, the city will bring such conditions to the attention of the appropriate DEQ representatives. - B. Projects may require Oregon State Division of State Lands (DSL) and/or United States Army Corps of Engineers (USACE) permit.
-If such permits are required, no permission to construct will be granted until such a time as a copy of such permit is on file with the city or notice is received from those agencies that a permit is not required.
-DSL/USACE is responsible for enforcing its own permits, however, if city personnel observe conditions that are believed to be in violation of any such permit, and cannot get corrections made, the city will bring such conditions to the attention of the appropriate DSL/USACE representatives. - C. Projects may require Oregon State Department of Fish and Wildlife (ODFW) permits.
-When ODFW permits are required, no work will be authorized until the receipt of a copy of the ODFW permit.
+DEQ is responsible for policing its own permits, however, if city personnel observe conditions that are believed to be in violation of any such permit, and cannot get corrections made, the city will bring such conditions to the attention of the appropriate DEQ representatives. - B. Projects often may require Oregon State Division of State Lands (DSL) and/or United States Army Corps of Engineers (USACE) permit.
+If, in the city's opinion, such if such permits are required, no permission to construct will be granted until such a time as a copy of such permit is on file with the city or notice is received from those agencies that a permit is not required.
+DSL/USACE is responsible for enforcing its own permits, however, if city personnel observe conditions that are believed to be in violation of any such permit, and cannot get corrections made, the city will bring such conditions to the attention of the appropriate DSL/USACE representatives. - C. Occasionally, Pprojects may require Oregon State Department of Fish and Wildlife (ODFW) permits.
+When ODFW permits are required, nNo work will be authorized until the receipt of a copy of the ODFW permit.
 ODFW is responsible for policing its own permits, however, if city personnel observe conditions that are believed to be in violation of any such permit, and cannot get corrections made, the city will bring such conditions to the attention of the appropriate ODFW representatives.